Siddh-2006/Crime_OS_AI/Documentation/DATABASE_SCHEMA.md

 ## 13. RequestThread

-Collection: `requestthreads` — Conversation thread between the IO and a department or citizen, attached to a `DepartmentRequest`.
+Collection: `requestthreads` — Conversation thread between the IO and a department or citizen.

 | Field | Type | Description |
 |-------|------|-------------|